Young Artists Workshop 14-16 years

 - Explore traditional and contemporary principals of art practice in fun and supportive workshops

-You will receive a sketchbook to develop your ideas in.
+All Young Artists will receive a sketchbook to develop their ideas in.

 Parents will be informed of our complete health and safety induction information and be provided with a week by week breakdown of the class activity on commencement of the course.